tsawler/go-metal/docs/tutorials/custom-layers.md

 # Custom Layers Tutorial

-Extend Go-Metal with your own layer types using Metal Performance Shaders for maximum performance on Apple Silicon.
+Extend Go-Metal with your own layer types using MPSGraph operations for maximum performance on Apple Silicon.

 ## 🎯 What You'll Learn

 By the end of this tutorial, you'll be able to:
 - Understand Go-Metal's layer architecture and extension points
 - Implement custom layers with learnable parameters
-- Integrate Metal Performance Shaders for GPU acceleration
+- Use MPSGraph operations for GPU computation
-- Create activation functions, transformations, and complex operations
+- Create activation functions and transformations
 - Test and validate custom layer implementations
 - Deploy custom layers in production models